The main goal of the sprint planning meeting is to walk away with two things:

 What is a Sprint Planning Meeting?

-A sprint planning meeting happens before a Sprint begins.
-The entire scrum team come together during this meeting, discuss, and agree on what they’ll deliver in the upcoming sprint.
+A sprint planning meeting is one of the scrum ceremonies.
+It happens before a Sprint begins.
+The entire scrum team comes together during this meeting, discuss, and agree on what they’ll deliver in the upcoming sprint.

 During the sprint planning meeting, the product owner explains the highest priorities, helps the development team understand why the user stories are important, and how they’ll impact users.